khirani6/Arti-Chat/README.md

 # Arti-Chat

-Platform where sellers and businesses can handle all communications with their consumers.
+Platform where Etsy sellers can manage communication with their customers.

-The Arti-Chat folder contains code from our final presentation/demo from Fall 2016.
+The Arti-Chat_iOS folder contains code from our final presentation/demo from Fall 2016.
 It is written in Swift.
-Since then, we have changed focus to Android for Spring 2017.
-You can see our current project in Android/Arti-Chat.
+Since then, we have changed focus to building a web app for Spring 2017.